saisudheerp/Aps_portfolio/README.md

 Optimize the supply chain management of healthcare products and equipment to ensure timely availability and reduce costs.
 Traditional supply chain methods may lack visibility and responsiveness.
 The best approach would be using a Network Flow algorithm like the Ford-Fulkerson method, which maximizes the flow of supplies through the healthcare supply chain network while considering capacity constraints and demand fluctuations.
 Time Complexity is O(V * E^2) and space complexity is O(V).
 Here is my code for [Ford-Fulkerson algorithm implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/ford_fulkerson.cpp)[7].

-![Healthcare Supply Chain Optimization](images/Healthcare%20Supply%20Chain%20Optimization.png)
+![Healthcare Supply Chain Optimization](images/Healthcare%20Supply%20Chain%20Optimization.png) *This image represents the Healthcare Supply Chain Optimization[12]*

 ## 5. Challenges